Adoption of a minor by a single person

 Prohibition of marriage

-The marriage is prohibited between the adoptee and his family of origin, as well as in the adoptive family.
+The marriage is prohibited between the adopted person, his adoptive family and his family of origin.

 Right to inheritance